CZ-NIC/knot/doc/configuration.rst

   enabling the automatic key management.
 If the zone was already signed, all existing keys must be imported using ``keymgr import-bind`` command before enabling the automatic signing.
 Also the algorithm in the policy must match the algorithm of all imported keys.
-Otherwise the zone will not be re-signed at all.
+Otherwise the zone will be completely re-signed with a new, automatically generated key.

 .. _dnssec-automatic-ksk-management: